 BFI Film Audience Network national projects

 The BFI Film Audience Network also runs a range of UK-wide projects to strengthen the exhibition sector and develop greater and more diverse audiences for independent cinema all over the UK.
-National projects include industry events such as This Way Up and Slate Day, support for new releases and initiatives to widen access and inclusivity.
+National projects include industry events and initiatives to widen access and inclusivity.

 BFI Network opportunities